-Sometimes we’re right down there with our feet on the ground, looking at meetings, presentations, conversations and writing you’ve got coming up soon, building clear plans.
+Sometimes we’re right down there with our feet on the ground.
+We're building clear plans for meetings, presentations, conversations or writing you’ve got coming up soon.

-Sometimes we’re right in the middle of your human life, working on how you can be present, how you manage your commitments, how you can be the kind of person you want to be moment-to-moment.
+Sometimes we’re right in the middle of your human life, working on how you can be present and how manage your commitments.

 When we’re working together, you have unlimited access to me.

 I don't work by the hour but on a monthly fee.
 Go here to find out more about why I frame my fees differently.